Bryan De La Cruz Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.85 team ERA that ranks 26th across all league pitching staffs.
+- The Reds' 4.83 team ERA ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to surrender the third-most home runs in baseball (160 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (161 total, 1.4 per game).

-- The righty's last appearance came on Friday against the Chicago Cubs, when he threw three innings, surrendering four earned runs while giving up four hits.
+- In his last outing on Friday against the Washington Nationals, the right-hander threw eight innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.